ianozsvald/kaggle_optiver_volatility/README.md

 In [67] used 0.0000 MiB RAM in 35.65s, peaked 0.00 MiB above current, total RAM usage 963.21 MiB r^2 score 0.818 on 107,286 predictions

+xgboost with tree_method='hist' (and grow_policy is apparently depthwise by default, not shown) In [35] used 34.5156 MiB RAM in 2.12s, peaked 58.59 MiB above current, total RAM usage 962.26 MiB r^2 score 0.818 on 107,286 predictions

 lgbm
 In [56] used 53.2539 MiB RAM in 1.48s, peaked 107.98 MiB above current, total RAM usage 757.58 MiB r^2 score 0.819 on 107,286 predictions